 Keep Your Medicaid Benefits Intact

-Medicaid benefits support many of the disability services provided by ACANY, including Care Management.
-To ensure you continue to receive Medicaid benefits, it is important that accurate information is relayed to Medicaid.
+Medicaid benefits support all of the disability services provided by ACANY, including care management.
+To ensure you continue to receive Medicaid without interruption, it is important that accurate information gets relayed by the due date.

 What to Know About Medicaid Recertification

-• Living arrangement (verify address, household members, rent, water bills)
+- Living arrangements (verify address, household members, rent, water bills)

 If a person receives SSI, they do not need to recertify.